Michael Rosd

 Michael (I) from the kindred Rosd (also known as Michael the Small; Rosd nembeli (I.) "Kis" Mihály; died after 1277) was a Hungarian nobleman and soldier in the second half of the 13th century.
 He served as ispán of Nyitra County several times in the 1270s.

 Family

-Michael was born into an ancient Hungarian kindred, the gens (clan) Rosd as the son of Andrew (or Endre).
+Michael was born into an ancient Hungarian kindred, the clan Rosd, as son of Andrew (or Endre).
 The contemporary Simon of Kéza's Gesta Hunnorum et Hungarorum referred to him with his nickname "the Small" or "the Short" (parvus) because of his small stature.
 Michael had an elder brother Demetrius (I).
 Throughout their lives, they worked closely together on wealth acquisition and political involvement.
 The kindred possessed landholdings and villages in Rosd Island on the Danube (present-day known as Szentendre Island), in addition along the nearby opposite shoreline of the river on the eastern edge of Pilis royal forest.

 Career

 The political and social rise of the brothers was made possible by a dynastic conflict that escalated into a civil war.
 The relationship between King Béla IV and his eldest son Stephen became tense by the early 1260s.
 After a brief skirmish, Stephen forced his father to cede all the lands of the Kingdom of Hungary to the east of the Danube to him and adopted the title of junior king in 1262.
 The landholdings of the Rosd clan came into the border zone of the two emerging domains.
 Both Demetrius and Michael joined Stephen's retinue, connecting their fate, fortune and social ascendancy to the power aspirations of the younger king.
 Stephen, violating the 1262 peace treaty, seized those castles and lordships in his territory, which belonged to the other members of the Árpád dynasty.
 One of these forts was Füzér in Újvár County, which he entrusted to his confidant Michael Rosd to guard and protect sometime in 1263.
 Both Demetrius and Michael left behind their possessions in Central Hungary in order to serve Duke Stephen in his realm.